dmbarbour/wikilon/docs/ABCRT.md

 #### Binding a Dictionary?

-It might be feasible to bind a dictionary value to a context, i.e. such that the dictionary maps `{%word}` tokens to more bytecode.
-This could be achieved by a simple callback if I don't want to commit to stowed dictionaries.
-OTOH, this isn't how I want to handle dictionaries long term.
-Or at all, really.
+It seems feasible to bind a context to a dictionary, i.e. such that the dictionary implicitly maps `{%word}` tokens to a block of code.
+This would greatly simplify interpretation of code.

 ### Accelerators via DSLs